 And one of the people I believe you're mentioning who's become an influencer that has gotten a lot of attention solely by virtue of the pro-Israel content he's been doing.

-And I just want to show you one of the videos that they produce that I guess they and whoever they're working with assumed would be an effective pro-Israel messaging campaign, while I kind of as a Jew think it would do exactly the opposite.
+And I just want to show you one of the videos that they produced that I guess they and whoever they're working with assumed would be an effective pro-Israel messaging campaign, while I kind of as a Jew think it would do exactly the opposite.

-But let's just take a look at the kind of way they're trying to use this Gen Z uh appeal for a very sinister agenda.
+But let's just take a look at the kind of way they're trying to use this Gen Z appeal for a very sinister agenda.

-Okay, let's take a look.
+Let's take a look.

-I can hear the sound.
+I can't hear the sound.

 Let's try that again.